Stellvertretende CITEC-Koordinatorin / Vorstandsmitglied

 Projektleiter: NRW-Forschungskolleg „Gestaltung von flexiblen Arbeitswelten“

-Britta Wrede is head of the Medical Assistive Systems Group at Bielefeld University since 2019.
-Before that she headed the Applied Informatics Group at the Technical Faculty of Bielefeld University since 2010 and the Hybrid Society Group at the CoR-Lab.
-After receiving her M.A. and PhD title from the Faculty of Linguistics in 1999 and from the Technical Faculty in 2002 respectively, both in the area of automatic speech recognition, she became a DAAD fellow at the International Computer Science Institute (ICSI) in Berkeley.
+Britta Wrede is head of the Medical Assistive Systems Group at the Medical School OWL at Bielefeld University and deputy speaker of the Center of Cognitive Interaction Technology (CITEC).
+After receiving her M.A. and PhD from the Faculty of Linguistics in 1999 and the Technical Faculty in 2002 respectively, she spent a year as DAAD fellow at the International Computer Science Institute (ICSI) in Berkeley.
+After rejoining Bielefeld University working on different projects, she became head of the Applied Informatics Group in 2009.
+In 2019 she took the opportunity to join the newly founded Medical School OWL leading her new research group on Medical Assistive Systems.